parsa200514/Portfolio/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------

-# Project 4: Shopping List Analyzer and Recommnder System
+# Project 5: Recommnder and Analyzer System for Shopping List

 ## Project Overview:
 This project involves the analysis of a dataset containing shopping lists and provides product recommendations based on popularity and user preferences.